yashomer1994/yash007.github.io/_posts/2021-02-14- Forensics-Challenge_0.md

 ![](https://yashomer1994.github.io/yash007.github.io/assets/forensics/challenge0/ntlm.png)

-Using the online NTLM hash crash tool we can retrive the Flag.
+Using the online NTLM hash crack tool we can retrive the Flag.

  // Flag : **flag{you_are_good_but1_4m_b3tt3r}**